 A variety of parameters may be inferred using the information from radar altimeter measurements, such as time-varying sea-surface height (ocean topography), the lateral extent of sea ice and altitude of large icebergs above sea level, as well as the topography of land and ice sheets, and even that of the sea floor.
 Satellite altimetry also provides information for mapping sea-surface wind speeds and significant wave heights.

-The following GMES Contributing Missions carry altimeters complement the altimetry instrument that will be carried on ESA's Sentinel-3 mission:
+The following Copernicus Contributing Missions carry altimeters complement the altimetry instrument that will be carried on ESA's Sentinel-3 mission:

 ESA has had radar altimeters in orbit since July 1991, when ERS-1 was launched, which was followed by ERS-2 in 1995, Envisat in 2002 and CryoSat in 2010.
 This will continue to launch radar altimeters on Sentinel-3.

-The Radar Altimeter 2 (RA-2) carried on ESA's Envisat is the improved follow-on to earlier radar altimeters on the ERS-1 and ERS-2 spacecraft.
-From its 800 km-high polar orbit it sends 1800 separate radar pulses down to Earth per second then records how long their echoes take to return – timing their journey down to under a nanosecond to calculate the exact distance to the planet below.
+The Radar Altimeter 2 (RA-2) carried on ESA's Envisat was the improved follow-on to earlier radar altimeters on the ERS-1 and ERS-2 spacecraft.
+From its 800 km-high polar orbit, it was designed to send 1800 separate radar pulses down to Earth per second and then record how long their echoes take to return – timing their journey down to under a nanosecond to calculate the exact distance to the planet below.

 From an altitude of just over 700 km and reaching latitudes of 88°, the CryoSat mission delivers precise data on changes in the thickness of ice.
 CryoSat carries the first radar altimeter of its kind to overcome the difficulties intrinsic to measuring icy surfaces.
 The instrument is able to determine the thickness of ice floating in the oceans and monitor changes in the vast ice sheets on land, particularly around the edges where icebergs are calved.